Looking for some inspiration for your bathroom decor? Why not go the simple route with the classic and

 Black and white doesn't just suit more contemporary styles.
 It also works really well with more retro and/or industrial styles, as this bathroom shows.
-This double farmhouse sink from Deuce Cities Henhouse is perfect for a master bathroom, and the use of a single shelf above it saves a lot of space and opens up the room.
+This double farmhouse sink from Deuce Cities Henhouse is perfect for a primary bathroom, and the use of a single shelf above it saves a lot of space and opens up the room.
 A few touches of green make the whole look welcoming and organic.Continue to 10 of 19 below.

 Use Geometric Wallpaper

 With something as simple as black and white, you can go bold with a show-stopping wallpaper, like the geometric pattern in this snazzy bathroom from Tobi Fairly Interior Design.
 Because it is very busy and full of movement, you'll want to keep the rest pf the space fairly low-key.
 A simple carpet with only a white frame and a white shower curtain with a black frame highlight the wallpaper and keep in harmony with the theme.Continue to 11 of 19 below.

 This is another, more daring example of the possibilities of black and white hex tile.
 This tiny bathroom shared on Apartment Therapy works as a wet room, with the toilet right in the showering space.
 But with that fantastic tile, the whole room makes you want to say "wow! this is great!" rather than "ugh, this bathroom is so tiny."Continue to 12 of 19 below.